Pectus excavatum repair

 Toggle: English / Spanish

 Pectus excavatum repair is surgery to correct pectus excavatum.
-This is a deformity of the front of the chest wall that causes a sunken breastbone (sternum) and ribs.
+This is a congenital (present at birth) deformity of the front of the chest wall that causes a sunken breastbone (sternum) and ribs.

-Pectus excavatum is often called a funnel or sunken chest.
-It occurs at birth, and often gets worse during adolescence.
+Pectus excavatum is also called funnel or sunken chest.
+It may worsen during the teen years.

-Funnel chest repair; Chest deformity repair; Sunken chest repair; Cobbler's chest repair; Nuss repair
+Funnel chest repair; Chest deformity repair; Sunken chest repair; Cobbler's chest repair; Nuss repair; Ravitch repair

 There are two types of surgery to repair this condition -- open surgery and closed (minimally invasive) surgery.
-Both of these are done while the child is in a deep sleep and pain-free from general anesthesia.
+Either surgery is done while the child is in a deep sleep and pain-free from general anesthesia.

-- The surgeon removes the deformed cartilage and leaves the rib lining in place.
+- The deformed cartilage is removed and the rib lining is left in place.
 This will allow the cartilage to grow back correctly.

-- The surgeon may place a chest tube to drain fluids that build up in the area.
+- The surgeon may place a tube to drain fluids that build up in the area of repair.

-- Metal struts will be removed in 6 months through a small cut in the skin under the arm.
+- The metal struts are removed in 6 to 12 months through a small cut in the skin under the arm.
 This procedure is usually done on an outpatient basis.

-The second type of surgery is a closed, less invasive method (Nuss repair).
+The second type of surgery is a closed method.
 It is used mostly for children.
 No cartilage or bone is removed.
+The surgery is done the following way:

-The surgery may take 1 to 4 hours.
+Surgery may take 1 to 4 hours, depending on the procedure.

 Why the Procedure Is Performed